Fadlay/Bard-Tuber/README.md

 # AI-Tuber
 This code is designed to read chat messages from YouTube and then utilize Bard language model to generate responses.
-The output from Bard is then read out loud using a TTS (Text-to-Speech) engine provided by ElevenLabs.
+The output from Bard is then read out loud using a TTS (Text-to-Speech) engine provided by pyttsx3.

 # Setup